Uline Arena: The Beatles concert

 On February 11, 1964, the Beatles played their first concert in the United States at the Washington Coliseum, less than 48 hours after the band's appearance on The Ed Sullivan Show.
 According to John B. Lynn, Harry Lynn got a call asking him if he was interested in having the Beatles at the Coliseum.
 He had never heard of them but said yes.
 Though Harry usually did not meet his acts, he did meet the Beatles.
 He had been stationed in Liverpool and may have felt a connection there.
 He was not expecting such a crowd, especially with the snow.
 He had run only one ad in the Washington Post and the concert had sold out in days.

 A major snowstorm had fallen on the east coast of the United States.
 All flights had been canceled so the Beatles arrived in Washington, D.C. through Union Station via the Congressman, the Pennsylvania Railroad express train.
 There were eight inches of snow on the ground all over the city but attendance was still strong.

 Tickets to the show at the Coliseum ranged from $2 to $4.
 There were 8,092 fans at the concert, which was to be opened by The Chiffons, and Tommy Roe.
 However, because of the snow, The Chiffons were unable to make it and were replaced by Jay and the Americans.
 In 2014, Roe reflected on the event:

-The Beatles took the stage at 8:31pm and opened with "Roll Over Beethoven."
+The Beatles took the stage at 8:31 p.m. and opened with "Roll Over Beethoven."
 The artists were in the middle of the Coliseum on a boxing ring platform.
-It was the first time (and possibly the only time) that the band had played "in the round".
-The goal was to fit as many people in the Coliseum and this configuration allowed for 8,000 to fit versus 6,000 to 6,500 if they have set the stage at one end.
+It was the first time (and possibly the only time) that the band played "in the round".
+The goal was to fit as many people in the Coliseum, and this configuration allowed 8,000 spectators versus 6,000 to 6,500 if the stage were at one end.
 The group played a 12-song set and played for approximately 40 minutes.

-The following songs were played in this order: